If you’re working from home, by now you’ve likely set some ground rules with your family and scaled up your athleisure wardrobe.

-- A powerpoint within easy reach, cables, chargers and extension leads.
+- A power socket within easy reach, cables, chargers, and extension leads.

 - An uninterrupted internet connection.

-- Software or apps to help stay connected to your team and access your work?
+- Software or apps to help stay connected to your team and access your work.
 Ensure you have set these up correctly and have login details to hand.
 Apps like 1Password can help you manage your passwords and sensitive information.
-In response to the COVID-19 pandemic, they’re “removing trial limits to help businesses work securely from home”.

 - A printer and paper.
 Consider going paperless to eliminate the need for these additional items and keep clutter to a minimum.